Dementia & Alzheimer’s Searches

 How quickly should I start searching?

 Search immediately.
-Experts advise acting within the first 15 minutes, as individuals with dementia can quickly become disoriented, injured, or exposed to environmental hazards.
+Experts advise acting within the first 15 minutes, as individuals with Dementia can quickly become disoriented, injured, or exposed to environmental hazards.

 Where should I look besides streets and sidewalks?

 Check less-traveled and concealed areas, including dense brush, tree lines, drainage areas, and bodies of water.
-People with dementia may enter these areas unintentionally and become stuck or hidden from view.
+People with Dementia may enter these areas unintentionally and become stuck or hidden from view.

 What is a Silver Alert and how does it work in California?